How to Help Your Dog Become Less Jealous

 Learn to read your dog´s facial expressions.
 To reduce jealousy before it becomes serious, try some of these techniques:

 2. Make her more submissive by reinforcing your role as leader of the pack.
 If your dog is displaying jealousy because of feeling she is in charge, this will help.
+(If your dog is already submissive, this step is not necessary.)

 4. Have your male dog neutered if he is displaying aggression while jealous.
 Neutering is not always a solution for aggression but this is a possible solution you might want to try.

-5. If none of the other solutions work, have a good physical exam conducted by your vet to rule out a medical cause.
+5. If none of the other solutions work, have a good physical exam conducted by your vet to rule out a medical cause. if there are any abnormalities, the vet might need to perform some blood work.

 6. If everything else is normal, and the dog is still displaying jealousy, consult a behaviorist.